Siphalor/nbt-crafting-wiki/docs/recipe-types/anvil.md

 !!! danger
 	[Remainders](../../recipe-parts/ingredients/remainders) are not supported!

-	Also remainders will consume whole stacks of items instead of just taking one of it.
+	Also the recipe will consume whole stacks of items instead of just taking one of it.

 ## The JSON
 Anvil recipes are of the type `nbtcrafting:anvil`.
 They have a `base` [ingredient] \(the left slot in the GUI) and an `ingredient` [ingredient] which is the "modifier" for the base stack.